This post includes affiliate links.

 Also, I created a downloadable pdf for you, that has all the pictures separated from this pattern.
 So you can choose whether you want to print them or not.
 That can save you a lot of ink in the long run.

-How to crochet the Easy Loop Scarf – Video Tutorial
+How to crochet the Easy Loop Yarn Scarf – Video Tutorial

 Subscribe to my Youtube Channel here:

 Now you are done with the Easy Loop Scarf and can use it, gift it or sell it.
-If you love the pattern as much as I do, please use the social media share buttons above or below and share this pattern link with the world and your friends.
+If you love the pattern as much as I do, please use the social media share buttons above or below.
+You can also share this pattern link with the world and your friends.
 Thank you.